 - 1 tangerine or small orange - zest only

 - 2 tablespoons mint leaves - coarsely chopped and packed

 - 2 tablespoons parsley leaves - coarsely chopped and packed

 - 1 shallot - cut in chunks, (see notes)

 - ¼ teaspoon sea salt

-- 2 salmon portions 4-6 ounces per serving
+- 2 salmon portions, brushed with oil - 4-6 ounces per serving

 - sea salt and fresh ground pepper